Dental Cleanings

 Rinsing

 Next, you rinse out your mouth to get rid of any debris.
-Your dental professional will usually give you a rinse that contains liquid fluoride.
+Your dental professional may recommend a specific mouth rinse to use at home.

 Fluoride Treatment